Encouraging Referrals

 How to Communicate Effectively for Behavioural Change

 Usually, when we create communications in Western societies, we’re used to telling a story.
-When you get an email, for example, it usually follows a narrative format.
-Evidence from behavioural insights actually shows us that this format, while highly familiar, very rarely shifts behaviour.
+For example, emails usually follow a narrative format: an introduction to the organisation, followed by information about a project, background to the issue, further information about current objectives, and we end with our request.
+Evidence from behavioural science shows this format, while highly familiar, rarely shifts behaviour.
+This post provides tips for improving communications.

 Continue reading “How to Communicate Effectively for Behavioural Change”